seongcho1/kaggle-30days-of-ML/README.md

 In **Lesson 2 (Basic Data Exploration)**, you’ll learn all about pandas, the primary tool used by data scientists for exploring and manipulating data.
 Then, you’ll use your new knowledge to examine a dataset of home prices.

+## 📋 Day 09 Assignment

+1. [Read this tutorial](https://notifications.google.com/g/p/AD-FnEye_zY9qjV1rmebNtKSZeg3pcjTxehv4sbr9mJJzBg_Snlz42DWH24QEBxV_MkuhI-hAJFf63aDlo2Ix1b6nV0i4540Tj5bd9MkLaZWxdsF8Oc0ny9UL72dkiSpOv8gYN6hfAG7fgocttO3PE4hgeSqQBCzSa63TwcV6KJPzfUoHSELAL_WcMXLZdHcCsDt7EqExDwEdQRUnWEOFzYxqsb87AZGn6jQU4vnN8WYTGQSR5Y5DdBlcsOsfw) (from Lesson 3 of the Intro to ML course)
+2. [Complete this exercise](https://notifications.google.com/g/p/AD-FnEzLgGNQ2909CciwFDo2zZTWelNMzwQybXSullIoyxCpj2jWT2fXeMvyy6EDI-iqTsNEtU7ywEMKNG9OHuoIxrvo3aYDrxOKtMkevMohgN8pDcAdHY6EWYQr0HO7edjHkysH4bXcuxWdwJbfvKIgZYzbguOCgCPhR9_rk_YpqMqlF6bK_BLdi_5A9UkNCO4y-x3nWkQo-XoAzptEbBUwgJAT) (from Lesson 3 of the Intro to ML course)
+3. [Read this tutorial](https://notifications.google.com/g/p/AD-FnEy1Eud5ZrWoX5odyfyQP8swEHaDWJiCTVnJcFXbzOCIxkw8W3ttu65oSGU_ijXtvplhNi1XbHVaEtk0zzAz3QlaWBeOe809g3DNoilmlmM67Hl23NNVQC8TVsto_y8fHgKT1hrB3bp1mSsVNOh2kO_UAA3JiXymErRfP0frRGXDytZC-Y1JM35DYvGhcDURCAb3BcpZJprNNKfvEIKEryU32wRUkNmVDGU) (from Lesson 4 of the Intro to ML course)
+4. [Complete this exercise](https://notifications.google.com/g/p/AD-FnEwyDradTk2TcMFk4UlzwEgD_TMJgIGiYW0t8YZFqLUKLBaIxBPbaRoCRAqXOwyX_XvIkvh5Zvvw61CYIVc1Ks4Afj7ESb1VxKC1KgXpAbRgpY0-UmOaTlq-yQi66KpvNwV1XjxQY2hI_kRRCaiunKvzyXePCvuoM-20dvh5SZEd6ab_ODcURk5zWvClo6VkXB7ilr_pM7POYnpA5H05XmcY) (from Lesson 4 of the Intro to ML course)

+#### 💡 What You’ll Learn

+In **Lesson 3 (Your First Machine Learning Model)**, you’ll create a machine learning model using the scikit-learn library, one of the most popular and efficient tools for data analysis.

+Along the way, you’ll learn some basic techniques for working with very large datasets.
+These skills are especially important for modern data scientists, who often work with “big data” containing millions of variables ― many more than a human can conceivably understand!
+Thankfully, machines excel at discovering useful patterns in datasets that are too large for humans to wrap their heads around. :)

+Once you have built a model, how good is it?
+How exactly should you judge how close the model’s predictions are to what actually happened?
+In **Lesson 4 (Model Validation)**, you’ll use model validation to measure the quality of your model.